 5 Reasons to Give Away the Family Silver

 Your mother probably told you never to sell the family silver: the bowl with your coat of arms lovingly etched on the side, the flatware with your family initials beautifully engraved on the shafts.
 In the professional services world, there’s a similar feeling about a firm’s proprietary insights and methodologies.
-Never give them away.
+Don’t give them away.
 Keep them close.

 Readers aren’t stupid — would-be authors certainly aren’t when they are wearing readers’ shoes.
 We can all tell when this is happening.
 We know a lack of substance is much more likely to conceal a dearth of insight than a magic repository of acumen.
 So don’t listen to Mom.
 If you are fortunate enough to have family silver, polish it up and share it with anyone who might make good use of it.